Sau Mau Ping Estate: Phase 5

 The fifth phase of the development involved the construction of Blocks 19–20 and 28–30, which were completed in 1970.
 After the completion of Phase 5, Blocks 19–31 was collectively named as Sau Mau Ping (I) Estate.

 Block 18 was planned to be built in Phase 5 development of Sau Mau Ping, at the site of the current Sau Ming House (秀明樓).
 The construction work has never been carried out due to practical difficulties.

 Blocks 28–30 were demolished in 1997, and Blocks 19–20 were demolished in 2001.

 Phase 6

 The sixth phase consisted of Blocks 21–25, completed in 1971, and Blocks 42–45, completed in 1973.
 All these blocks are collectively named as Sau Mau Ping (II) Estate.

 Blocks 42–45 were demolished in 1996 due to structural problems.
 The site was rebuilt into three buildings of the current Sau Mau Ping Estate, namely Sau Ching House (秀程樓), Sau Yue House (秀裕樓) and Sau Fai House (秀暉樓).

 Phases 7 & 8

 By the end of 2000, the Hong Kong Housing Authority has decided to demolish and rebuild at the site of the old Sau Mau Ping Estate, which were condemned in 2003.
 The redevelopment project was finally completed in July 2009, and the new public rental housing estate was named Sau Mau Ping Estate, the same name as the original one.
 They were occupied in 3rd quarter of 2009.

-The Sau Mau Ping Gangs Corpse Burning Case (秀茂坪童黨燒屍案)

-On 14 May 1997, the chilling torture and murder of 16-year-old Luk Chi-wai took place and shocked the city at the time.
-Luk was tortured and murdered by his fellow gang members for telling a fellow bullied gang member to report his bullying to the police.
-As a result, his action was considered betrayal by his fellow gang and he was beaten with fists, kicked and attacked with blunt weapons until death, then his body was burned in a trash bag.
-As a result, those convicted (all juveniles) served life sentences.